 Scientific name: Sillaginodes punctatus.
+Minimum legal size: 27 cm.
+Bag limit: 20.

 This fish can't be filleted in or on Victorian waters.
 It must be kept whole or in carcass form until you're away from the water.
-It's okay to fillet your fish on cleaning tables at the boat ramp (see definition of carcass on page 85).
+It's okay to fillet your fish on cleaning tables at the boat ramp (see definition of carcass on page 87).